day8/re-frame/README.md

 ```
    (state-of-app-db, event-vector) -> new-state
 ```
 re-frame passes to an event handler two parameters: the current state of `app-db` plus the event, and the job of a handler to return a modified version of the state  (which re-frame will then put back into the `app-db`).
-XXX currently not true but it will be shortly.
+XXX currently not true but it will be shortly. **[TODO: You have XXX here???]**

 ```Clojure
 (defn handle-delete